Category: Uncategorized

 Vik Veers says that only 6% of patients exclusively have a tongue issue.
 On hearing that, I thought I’d try Flonase to have a bit easier time breathing through my nose, hoping that it’d have an effect on my sleep apnea.
 Unfortunately, while I did subjectively feel that it improved my sleep quality, it didn’t affect my Oura or O2 scores.
 Note – you can use Flonase continuously for up to 6 months, which should cover you for allergy season.

 Azelastine is an alternative mentioned by my doctor for allergies.
 It’s an antihistamine that you can spray directly into your nose, which means it works significantly better for opening up nasal passages.
 Do note that there’s a specific spraying technique you should use to avoid getting it into your throat since apparently it tastes terrible.
-I ended up not trying azelastine since Flonase didn’t improve my symptoms and allergy season ended.
+I use azelastine during peak allergy season.
+It apparently may help protect against COVID too?

 There’s some evidence that mouth exercises can help with sleep apnea.
 Here are some links to research papers and Reddit posts about various exercise techniques.
 Since my apnea is mostly tongue related I’ve been doing this set from Vik Veers.
 So far I haven’t seen much in terms of effects, but it takes a while to build up muscle tone.
 If you want exercises in a nice app format, check out Airway Gym.